bai0108/JavaNote/Comparable vs Comparator.md

 #### Natural ordering:
   * For String(or Charater object), `Natural ordering` is `unicode values`.
   * For Integer, it is `ascending order`, like 1,2,3,4,...

+## When to use Comparable and Comparator
+>Use `Comparable` if you want to define a default (natural) ordering behaviour of the object in question, a common practice is to use a technical or natural (database?) identifier of the object for this.
+>Use `Comparator` if you want to define an external controllable ordering behaviour, this can override the default ordering behaviour.